cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 ### Kinesis Data Streams

+Kineses Data Streams record is an _instance_ of the record data structure defined by the KDS service API.
+KPL user record and KDS stream record are **different** A KDS record contains:
+- partition key
+- sequence number
+- blob of data.

 A Kinesis data stream is a set of shards.
 Each **shard** has a sequence of **data records**.
 Each **data record** has a sequence number that is assigned by Kinesis Data Streams

 ```